-Boston is one of the world’s great running cities, featuring a great deal of variety within a small geographic footprint.
+Boston is among the world’s great running cities.
+In addition to its bucolic setting, Boston is host to the famed Boston Marathon, headquarters of numerous running shoe companies, and home to 150,000 college students.
 Some of the most famous city runs in the world are located in Boston, from the Charles River Paths to the greenery and majesty of the Olmsted-designed Emerald Necklace.
-There are also some spectacular runs along the waterfront, which has become much more accessible to the public over the years.
-This is our guide to the best places to run in Boston, as well as some suburbs and historic sections.
+There are also some spectacular runs along the much-improved Boston Harbor, and some great waterfront runs in South Boston and East Boston.
+Our guide to running in Boston also includes several tours featuring Boston’s history: the Freedom Trail, Bunker Hill, and the Battle Road (Lexington to Concord).
+As homage to Boston’s famed universities, we’ve created a running tour of Harvard and MIT, as well as the bucolic Wellesley College, located west of Boston.
+We’ve also included a guide to the Boston Marathon course.
 For more fantastic runs in the Boston area, see our guides to Boston’s North Shore and South Shore.